UKGovernmentBEIS/payment-practices-reporting/QUICKSTART.md

 # Running the application in a standalone mode

-The script `start` will bootstrap the application from clean into a full running application in a completely standalone setup.
+The script `quickstart` will bootstrap the application from clean into a full running application in a completely standalone setup.
 Mock versions of components to handle company search, authentication and GDS notify will be wired in, and the application will use an in-memory database instance, which will not be persisted between runs.